THE YEARLY READER

 For the second straight year, the Yankees swept up on their NL opponents, cleaning out the Reds with masterful pitching that allowed only five earned runs in four games.
 Though the Yankees themselves hit only .206, they drilled seven homers—including three from Charlie Keller.
 The rookie added a .438 batting average and scored nearly half of the team’s runs.

-A fitting metaphor for the Reds’ bewildered state of being occurred in the tenth inning of the final game.
-Having already blown a two-run lead in the ninth, the Reds allowed the go-ahead run to score in the tenth when Joe DiMaggio singled in one run, then a second when Keller smashed through Cincinnati catcher Ernie Lombardi at home plate, jarring the ball loose—and jarring the senses out of Lombardi, who staggered about dazed and confused.
-An opportunistic DiMaggio took advantage and breezed past Lombardi while the entire Reds infield looked on, believing the play was dead.
+A fitting metaphor for the Reds’ bewildered state of being occurred in the 10th inning of the final game.
+Having already blown a two-run lead in the ninth, the Reds allowed the go-ahead run to score in the 10th when Joe DiMaggio singled in one run, then a second when Keller smashed through Cincinnati catcher Ernie Lombardi at home plate, jarring the ball loose—and jarring the senses out of Lombardi.
+An opportunistic DiMaggio took advantage and breezed past a dazed and confused Lombardi while the entire Reds infield looked on, believing the play was dead.

 The victory capped an unprecedented era in which the Yankees became the first team to win four straight World Series.
 The mere achievement was one thing, but that the Yankees did it with such authority was another.
 Over their four straight championships, they won 16 games while losing only three, outscored their opponents 113-52, outhomered them 23-7, and authored a team ERA of 2.32.
 Though Yankee teams of future years would surpass this string of success, they would never match the sheer quality and force that this dynasty would employ.